Sa Aking mga Kamay: Casting and shooting

 Aga Muhlach, playing the role of Gene Rivera, stated that his role was a challenge for him because it was different playing a serial killer rather than his usual role as a leading man in romance films.
 While the film was shooting, he admitted that he was not prepared to face Christopher de Leon, who played the role of Joven dela Rosa, an agent from the NBI who was assigned to find Gene and kill him.

 Christopher de Leon also admitted that even though he said that it was a very interesting role, the references to the NBI made him feel anxious and worried, but the experience in the criminal investigation field during the shoot allowed him to shape his character better.

 Reception

-Critical reception
+Critical response

-Jay Cruz of Sinegang PH gave the film 4 out of 5 stars and praises Ricky Lee's writing, Rory Quintos' direction, and the respective acting performances of Aga Muhlach and Christopher de Leon.
-DJ Ramones of Reverse Delay gave a positive review, praising the film's written story by Olivia Lamasan and screenplay by Mel Mendoza-Del Rosario, Ricky Lee, and Benjou Elgincolin; Romeo Vitug's photography that has similarity to the 1991 film Hihintayin Kita sa Langit; and the characters portrayed in the film.
+Jay Cruz, writing for Sinegang PH gave the film 4 out of 5 stars and praised Ricky Lee's writing, where he "essentially turned a psychopathic serial killer’s violence towards the calculated destruction of a family"; Rory Quintos' direction, and the respective acting performances of Aga Muhlach and Christopher de Leon, with the former being commended for playing roles other than being a leading man in numerous romance films.

+DJ Ramones, writing for Reverse Delay, gave a positive review, praising the film's written story by Olivia Lamasan and screenplay by Mel Mendoza-del Rosario, Ricky Lee, and Benjou Elgincolin; Romeo Vitug's photography that has similarity to the 1991 film Hihintayin Kita sa Langit; and the characters portrayed in the film.